mood-agency/optimus/README.md

-## Optimus
+## DataFrameTransformer

-DFTransformer is a powerful and flexible library to make dataFrame transformations in Apache pySpark.
+DataFrameTransformer is a powerful and flexible library to make dataFrame transformations in Apache Spark (pySpark).

 This library contains several transformation functions based in spark original modules but with some features added to facilitate its use.

 Since functions in this library are mounted in the Spark SQL Context, it offers not only the high performance of original Spark SQL functions but an easier usability.

 ## Requirements
 * Apache Spark 1.6
 * Python 3.5

 ## Installation:
-1 - Download Transformer.py and paste it in the project folder 2 - When starting pySpark in terminal, write the following line:
+1 - Download `libs` folder and place the content inside your working folder.

+2 - When starting pySpark in terminal, write the following line:
-`$ pyspark --py-files DFTransf.py`
+`$ pyspark --packages com.databricks:spark-csv_2.11:1.3.0 --py-files DfAnalizer.py,DfTransf.py,utilities.py`

 ## DFTransformer class
 * DFTransformer(dataFrame)

 ### Methods
 * DFTransformer.trimCol(columns)
 * DFTransformer.dropCol(columns)